(This post may contain affiliate links. Please read our disclosure policy for more information.)

 Learn to capture images of nature after dark.
-If you have a DSLR camera, these tips will help you get started.
+Use these tips to help you get started if you have a DSLR camera.
 For those who prefer using the camera on their phone, there are apps that make nighttime photography super easy.
 Try Night Camera, NightMode, or NightCap.

 Things to Do Around the Campfire

 After the sun goes down, most of your time will probably be spent around the campfire, especially on chilly nights.
 These nighttime camping activities are perfectly entertaining for time gathered around a roaring fire.

 16. Make a Colorful Campfire

 Add a packet of Mystical Fire to your campfire to create fun colors that dance in the flames.
 These are even more fun when you secretly throw a few packs on the fire and watch reactions as people realize the fire is changing colors.

 Pro tip: Just make sure to do this after dinner and s’mores since it’s not safe to cook over the fire once the color-changing packets are added.